 General Dynamics (GD) Gains But Lags Market: What You Should Know

-Heading into today, shares of the defense contractor had gained 9.72% over the past month, outpacing the Aerospace sector's gain of 2.53% and the S&P 500's loss of 7.68% in that time.
+Prior to today's trading, shares of the defense contractor had gained 10.73% over the past month.
+This has outpaced the Aerospace sector's gain of 3.66% and the S&P 500's loss of 5.01% in that time.

-Investors will be hoping for strength from General Dynamics as it approaches its next earnings release.
+Wall Street will be looking for positivity from General Dynamics as it approaches its next earnings report date.
 The company is expected to report EPS of $2.48, unchanged from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $8.98 billion, down 4.39% from the year-ago period.

-GD's full-year Zacks Consensus Estimates are calling for earnings of $12.12 per share and revenue of $39.39 billion.
-These results would represent year-over-year changes of +4.94% and +2.4%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.12 per share and revenue of $39.39 billion.
+These totals would mark changes of +4.94% and +2.4%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for General Dynamics.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for General Dynamics.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% lower.
-General Dynamics is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.01% lower.
+General Dynamics currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, General Dynamics is currently trading at a Forward P/E ratio of 19.42.
-For comparison, its industry has an average Forward P/E of 18.1, which means General Dynamics is trading at a premium to the group.
+Valuation is also important, so investors should note that General Dynamics has a Forward P/E ratio of 19.3 right now.
+Its industry sports an average Forward P/E of 18.42, so we one might conclude that General Dynamics is trading at a premium comparatively.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 110, putting it in the top 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 102, which puts it in the top 41% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.